Unit 4. Nouns and adjectives

-Verbs can name more or less general actions. ‘perceive’, for example, is pretty general, ‘see, hear, smell’ are more specific – they name sub-categories of the former, which names a super-category of the latter.
-We can portray these relationships between verbs (and so, in Lemizh, between all words) as a tree structure, on top of which is the most general category of all, named by the verb là. ‘happen; do, act’ (gloss: do).
+Verbs can name more or less general actions. ‘perceive’, for example, is pretty general, while ‘see, hear, smell’ are more specific – they name sub-categories of the former, which names a super-category of the latter.
+We can portray these relationships between verbs (and so, in Lemizh, between all words) with a tree structure, on top of which is the most general category of all, named by the verb là. do-fact1. ‘happen; do, act’.
 Here is a small section of the tree.
-Also note the verb mà. ‘make something from something’ (receptive: ‘to turn into something’; gloss: make), which is on top of the branch of nominal (and adjectival) verbs.
+The verb mà. make-fact1. ‘make something from something’, receptive ‘turn into something’ is on top of the branch of nominal (and adjectival) verbs.

 |là.||to happen; to do, to act|

-The relationship of a sub-category to a super-category verb can usually be described in terms of restricting the semantic range of an object, often the accusative.
-The meaning of ‘pulverise’ is ‘turn something into something’ plus a certain accusative object, namely powder; ‘rustle’ is ‘produce a sound’ plus a certain type of transmitted sound (the accusative, again); ‘hear’ can be interpreted as a restriction of the sensual stimulus (accusative) to sounds, or the restriction of the means (instrumental) to the ear; ‘hunt’ is ‘do’ plus a specific action (factive).
+The relationship of a sub-category to a super-category verb can usually be described in terms of restricting the semantic range of an object, which comes down to restricting what kinds of entities certain objects (i.e. cases) can refer to.
+The meaning of ‘to build ships’ is ‘turn something into something’ plus a certain accusative object, namely ships; ‘speak’ is ‘produce a sound’ plus a certain kind of transmitted sound (the accusative, again); ‘hear’ can be interpreted as a restriction of the sensual stimulus (accusative) to sounds, or the restriction of the means (instrumental) to the ear; ‘hunt’ is ‘do’ plus a specific action (factive).

 The tree is only a rough representation.
-This is not the place to discuss the subtleties of semantics, but be aware that a verb can have more than one super-category: ‘watch television’ has the super-category ‘hear’ as well as ‘see’; ‘play the piano’ can be perceived as a sub-category of ‘produce a sound’ or of ‘move’.
-Besides, the structure of the tree is not fixed: ‘become a whale’ would have been seen as a sub-category of ‘become a fish’ a few centuries ago, not of ‘become a mammal’ as today.
+This is not the place to discuss the subtleties of semantics, but be aware that a verb can have more than one super-category: ‘watch television’ has the super-category ‘hear’ as well as ‘see’; ‘illuminate’ can be perceived as an adjectival verb or a perceptual verb.
+Besides, the structure of the tree is not fixed: whales would have been seen as a sub-category of fish a few centuries ago, not of mammals as today.

-là. has useful applications with various inner cases. lì. is ‘the recipient’, lò. ‘the intention’, lÒl. ‘the reason’, làr. ‘the place (where something is happening)’, etc.; là. used like a gerund is simply ‘the acting, the doing’ = ‘the action, the deed’. mÌ. is ‘a thing’.
+là. ‘happen, do’ has useful applications with various inner cases. lì. is ‘the recipient’, lò. ‘the intention’, lÒl. ‘the reason’, làr. ‘the place (where something is happening)’, etc.; là. used like a gerund is simply ‘the happening, the doing’ = ‘the event, the deed’. mÌ. is ‘a thing’.